Mathematical semantics of intuitionistic logic: Topology, translations and principles

-Prefixing only the entire formula with $\neg\neg$, which is known as Glivenko's transformation, does not work in the presence of universal quantifiers.
-Indeed, let $\Phi$ denote the schema $\forall x\,\pi(x)\,\lor\,\exists x\,\neg\pi(x)$, which we encountered in the Principle of Omniscience and which represents a classical law.
-If Glivenko's transformation were taking classical laws to intuitionistic laws, then the double negation of $\Phi$,
+Prefixing only the entire formula with $\neg\neg$ (and replacing $\top$, $\bot$ by $\triv$, $\ab$), which is known as Glivenko's transformation, does not work in the presence of universal quantifiers.
+Indeed, let $F$ denote the formula $\fm{\forall \tr x\,\pi(\tr x)\,\lor\,\exists \tr x\,\neg\pi(\tr x)}$, which we encountered in the Rule of Omniscience and which is derivable in classical logic.
+If Glivenko's transformation were taking classically derivable formulas to intuitionistically derivable formulas, then $\prin\neg\neg F$, that is, \formulas